 Recruit peers as study partners, editors, colleagues, and friends.
-They can serve as your support network when you are stressed or overwhelmed by your workload.
-Throughout my undergraduate and especially my graduate education, I relied on my peers to listen to my crazy research ideas and give me honest feedback, to cheer me on as I took intellectual risks, and to remind me that I could succeed when I experienced failure and crushing disappointment.
+They can serve as your support network when you are stressed or in need, and will share in the celebration of your successes.
+Throughout my undergraduate and especially my graduate education, I relied on my peers to listen to my crazy research ideas and give me honest feedback, to cheer me on as I took intellectual risks, and to remind me that I could succeed when I experienced failure and disappointment.

 Cultivate faculty mentors.
 Check in with faculty during office hours at least 1-2 times per term.
-These meetings can be wide-ranging – it is great to use them to ask questions about course assignments or topics that particularly confuse, frustrate, and/or interest you.
-But, also feel comfortable asking for advice on career or post graduate planning – faculty often have a wealth of knowledge and experience (beyond their narrow fields of research) and may be able to direct you to programs or career paths that you would not otherwise encounter.
-A strong and positive relationship with faculty can make a big difference if you aim to continue your education beyond your current degree or if you are applying for post-graduate positions.
-And, always reach out to faculty when you are struggling – everyone faces challenging periods, even faculty, it is part of the human experience.
+These meetings can be wide-ranging.
+It is great to use them to ask questions about course assignments or topics that particularly confuse, frustrate, and/or interest you, but also feel comfortable asking for advice on career or post graduate planning.
+Faculty often have a wealth of knowledge and experience (beyond their narrow fields of research) and may be able to direct you to programs or career paths that you would not otherwise encounter.

-Focus on learning.
-As students we often think more about acquiring grades than about meaningful learning.
-Unfortunately, earning an A in a course does not necessarily correlate to mastering content or developing skills – and though A’s are awesome (I love them!) – without the knowledge that they are meant to represent, you complete courses no better equipped to succeed beyond higher education than when you began.
-A few scraps of advice (again, gleaned from my experience) to help you get the most out of your (considerable) time and money spent in higher education:
+Focus on the learning, not on the grade.
+Grading tends to reinforce an external reward system that can serve as a disincentive for authentic learning – as the goal can become earning the A as opposed the learning the material.
+Unfortunately, an A in a course does not necessarily correlate to mastering content or developing valuable skills – an although an A is awesome (I love an A!) – without the knowledge and skills that it is meant to represent, you complete courses no better equipped than when you began.
+A few scraps of advice (again, gleaned from my experience) for approaching learning as a practice.

 Make work a habit.
-Establish routines around reading, writing, research and stick to them – they can be deeply individual, perhaps you work best late at night, after you exercise, at crowded coffee shops, or in thirty minute bursts.
+Establish routines around reading, writing, research – these can be deeply individual, perhaps you work best late at night, after you exercise, at crowded coffee shops, or in thirty-minute bursts.
 Figure out your rhythms and preferences and design routines around them.

 Join professional organizations as a student member.
 These organizations provide student opportunities for professional development and networking through online resources, workshops, and professional conferences.

 Seek balance.
-Sleeping, eating, exercise, friends, fun…all are essential to your success as a scholar.
-I know that when faced with a heavy course load, work, and life responsibilities, things like fun and sleep seem frivolous, but our brains need to be nourished and they need unstructured time to allow ideas to percolate in the background.
-To manage my stress as a full time graduate student — with two children, a demanding job, and a punishing reading load — I mastered the art of reading textbooks while running on the treadmill.
-I know, running on a treadmill while reading a textbook is the opposite of unstructured, I also took Saturday afternoons off, read a non-school related book before bed, ran with my dogs in the forest, and learned to throw hatchets (great outlet for aggression!).
+Sleeping, eating, exercise, friends, fun…all are essential to your success and wellbeing.
+I know that when faced with a heavy course load in conjunction with work and life responsibilities, things like fun and sleep seem frivolous, but our brains need to be nourished and they need unstructured time to allow ideas to percolate in the background.
+To manage my stress as a student — with two children, a demanding full-time job, and a punishing reading load — I mastered the art of reading textbooks while running on a treadmill in the student center.
+I know, running on a treadmill while reading a textbook is the opposite of unstructured!
+I also took Saturday afternoons off, walked my dogs (and my kids) in the forest, mountain biked, and threw some hatchets (a great stress reliever!).